ustaxcourt/ef-cms/docs/entities/Case.md

 ### receivedAt

-When the case was received by the Court.
+When the case was received by the court.

 > `date` | required